Subscribe: Subscribe to TipNut.comEmail or Subscribe to TipNut.comRSS Tipnut Subscribers

 • Wash the dishes shortly after the meal, do not allow to sit dirty (especially overnight).

 • Place a thick towel on the bottom of kitchen sink and fill with warm water, add mild liquid dishwashing detergent.
-Push tap aside so that there is no chance of bumping it with a dish.
-Remove all jewelry on your hands to prevent damage to the dishes.
+Push tap aside so that there is no chance of bumping it against a dish.
+Remove all jewelry on your hands to prevent damage to the china.

-• Wash one dish at a time.
-Clean the dishes with a sponge or cloth only, do not use anything abrasive.
+• Wash one item at a time.
+Clean with a sponge or cloth only, do not use anything abrasive.

 • For tough spots, drizzle a bit of the liquid dish detergent on the sponge and scrub gently.
 You can also try a little bit of baking soda on the sponge.

 Use Bleach?
-No because it can cause irreparable damage to the glaze on the china.
+No because it can cause irreparable damage to the glaze.

 Can you wash fine china in the dishwasher?
 Generally no, the heat is too high and the detergents too abrasive.
 If the china was manufactured within the past 30 years or so, and is specifically stated to be dishwasher safe by the manufacturer, it’s alright to use the dishwasher.